skypjack/entt/docs/md/entity.md

 ## Iterators

 A special mention is needed for the iterators returned by views and groups.
-Most of the times they meet the requirements of random access iterators, in all cases they meet at least the requirements of forward iterators.<br/>
+Most of the time they meet the requirements of random access iterators, in all cases they meet at least the requirements of forward iterators.<br/>
 In other terms, they are suitable for use with the parallel algorithms of the standard library.
 If it's not clear, this is a great thing.